 - Pet the Dog: Black Mage's letter to White Mage in which he apologizes for being a Jerkass and tries to comfort her after Black Belt's death definitely qualifies as one of these moments.
 Obviously, that only proves that one can pet the dog once or a few times and still be irredeemably evil.Look, I don't do this...
 Uh, ever.
 But you guys are basically like kittens stuck on a leaking lifeboat in a typhoon.
 Just run.

-- Phlebotinum Overload: This appears to happen to Sarda, after he absorbs the power of the Orbs, the Fiends, and Black Mage's Superpowered Evil Side.
+- Phlebotinum Overload: This happens to Sarda, after he absorbs the power of the Orbs, the Fiends, and Black Mage's Superpowered Evil Side.
 As it turns out, he's still alive, just not Sarda anymore.

 - Pillar of Light: When Sarda explodes.